ChenqiKONG/EchoFAS/README.md

 # Demo
 Coming soon.

+# Dataset
+If you would like to access the Celeb-DF dataset, please fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSf6ZAw5MO2awdF-qzHFv_yv5vXsu76VyQ0I8Mr3DP7CoKghPw/viewform?usp=sf_link).
+The download link will be sent to you once the form is accepted.

 # Usage
 1. Download Echo-Spoof database.
 2. implement "python train_fusion.py" for reproducing the results. (change the training, validation, and test csv paths for different phones.)